Instant Pot Potato Soup

 - Press cancel to turn the Instant Pot off.
 Serve the soup with toppings, as desired.

-- You can make this potato soup up to 3 days ahead.
-It reheats well.
-When you are thickening the soup, keep in mind that it will continue to thicken as it cools.
+- When you are thickening the soup, keep in mind that it will continue to thicken as it cools.